netmeld/netmeld/datastore/nmdb-initialize/README.md

 This will remove any existing data store that matches the required `--db-name` option and initialize an instance of the data store with the targeted schema to its default state.
 Two methods exist for removing data from the data store.
-The default being is to completely remove the original, if it exists, and create from scratch.
+The default being to completely remove the original, if it exists, and create from scratch.
 This is useful if the data store is large.
 The other, `--delete`, attempts to delete all data from the data store and will prove faster for less populated data stores.